The Evolution of a Living Room (Modern Cottage / Benjamin Moore Woodlawn Blue)

 That new artwork satisfied my craving for “more” for awhile, but the room still felt unfinished to me.
 So, over the past month or so, I decided it was time to ‘finish’ it in the ‘collected’ style I’m most comfortable with!

-I still LOVED the muted color scheme of blue-brown-cream, but it seemed like it was missing a little excitement.
+I still LOVED the muted color scheme of Benjamin Moore Woodlawn Blue-brown-cream, but it seemed like it was missing a little excitement.
 I tried adding this pillow – kind of a chartreusey-olivey color – and it rocked my world.
 (I know, I know, I’m overly-dramatic about decorating, lol!)

 I liked it so much that decided to introduce a few pops of green to other areas of the room too.
 Just one plate from Pier 1 helped to liven up this gallery wall that I created on one side of the mantel.